 Born: 1897, Kiama, New South Wales, Australia.

-Died: 9:40am, 25th June 1917, age: 20; Died of Wounds received in Rouen, France – Gun Shot Wound to the Spine, at 1st London General Hospital, Camberwell.
+Died: 9:40am, 25th June 1917, age: 20; Died of Gun Shot Wounds to the Spine received by a machine gun bullet in Rouen, France – at 1st London General Hospital, Camberwell.

 Place of Association: Jambaroo, New South Wales.